Review of Independence Of The Seas deck 13 (Sports-Waterslides)

 - Rock-Climbing Wall (height 44 ft / 13,4 m) is complimentary (first come first served basis) and used in 30 min sessions.
 Equipment is provided (shoes, helmets, harnesses).
 Daily are organized climbing competitions.
 The min age limit is 6 yo (waivers must be signed by a parent/legal guardian).
 Children 6-12 yo must be supervised by an adult at all times.

 - WipeOut Bar (20 seats) is a complimentary burger bar (also for FlowRider bookings).

-*(drydock 2018 refurbishment) On Deck 13, the "Independence Dunes" (mini-golf course / aft-portside) and Roller Skating Track (aft-starboard) were replaced with waterslides ("The Perfect Storm") and "Sky Pad" (bungee trampoline with optional virtual reality headset).
+*(drydock 2018 refurbishment) On Deck 13, the "Independence Dunes" (mini-golf course / aft-portside) and Roller Skating Track (aft-starboard) were replaced with waterslides ("The Perfect Storm"), "Sky Pad" (bungee trampoline with optional virtual reality headset) and FlowRider (surf simulator).
 Independence Dunes was a 9-hole Mini Golf Course (complimentary, 24-hour, equipment provided) with an indoor golf simulator (virtual golfing at surcharge per hour).
 The Inline Track (Roller Skating Track) was used exclusively for rollerblading.
 It was also complimentary, with rollerblades provided.